SonarSource/sonarqube/server/sonar-docs/src/pages/instance-administration/telemetry.md

 url: /instance-administration/telemetry/
 ---

-SonarQube periodically sends telemetry data to SonarSource.
+SonarQube sends anonymized telemetry data to SonarSource daily.
 This data helps us understand how SonarQube is used, which helps us improve our products.